mrmanishere/mrmanishere.github.io/README.md

 THIS PROJECT IS INCOMPLETE!!!!!

-If you cant/dont want to visit http://mcinawebbrowser.ddns.net or, https://mrmanishere.github.io, click code and then click "Download zip", extract it and run index.html
+If you cant/dont want to visit https://mrmanishere.github.io, click code and then click "Download zip", extract it and run index.html

 PLEASE READ HOWTO BEFORE ASKING FOR HELP, but also, dont be afraid to ask for help in the issues tab!